Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 ### Registering a Network Prefab

-One of the requirements to be able to spawn a network prefab instance is that it must be registered with the `NetworkManager` in the Network Prefabs list property.
+One of the requirements to be able to spawn a network prefab instance is that it must be registered with the `NetworkManager` via the "Network Prefabs" property list.
 The two steps to registering a network prefab with `NetworkManager`:

 1. Create a network prefab by creating a prefab with a `NetworkObject` component attached to the root `GameObject`